en_USEnglish

 6.1 WordPress eCommerce options

-WordPress offers a multitude of plugins and eCommerce solutions for those wishing to sell online.
-Platforms such as WooCommerce offer powerful features for creating online stores.
-You can customize your store and integrate payment, inventory management and order tracking options.
+WordPress offers a multitude of plugins and eCommerce solutions for those looking to sell online.
+Platforms like WooCommerce offer powerful features for building online stores.
+You can customize your store and integrate payment, inventory management, and order tracking options.

 6.2 Wix eCommerce options

-Wix also offers eCommerce functionalities, but they are more limited than those of WordPress.
-Wix Stores lets you create and manage an online store, but it may lack some of the advanced features present in other eCommerce platforms.
+Wix also offers eCommerce features, but they are more limited than WordPress.
+Wix Stores allows you to create and manage an online store, but it may lack some advanced features found in other eCommerce platforms.
 If you're looking for a complete eCommerce solution, WordPress offers a wider range of options.

 7. Awards